regras/f2s2/README.md

 ## Notes

-The search results are listed at "resultados.txt"
+The search results are stored at file "results.txt"

-To save RAM, the known output are just the known-file's IDs, so, the relation filename vs iD are listed on the "iDvsFile.txt" file.
+To save RAM, the known output are just the known-file's IDs.
+The filename can be obtained from the file "iDvsFile.txt".

-The parameters like the n-gram size, e-key size, output file name etc, can be changed at "config.h" file.
+The parameters like n-gram size, e-key size, output file name etc. can be set in file "config.h".